What is Independent Learning?

 ‘Who’s in the driving seat’?

 We created Who’s in the Driving Seat to develop independent learning skills.
 The course supports the teaching practitioner to consider how to help a child.
 To gain a greater level of independent learning, but also the effectiveness of current interventions.
 Creating an understanding for everyone in maximising independence.
+Want to see more about the professionals role?
+See our blog

 What are the benefits?